tianyi-lab/Cherry_LLM/README.md

-# From Quantity to Quality: Boosting LLM Performance with Self-Guided Data Selection for Instruction Tuning
+# From Quantity to Quality: Boosting LLM Performance with Self-Guided Data Selection for Instruction Tuning (NAACL 2024)

 [From Quantity to Quality: Boosting LLM Performance with Self-Guided Data Selection for Instruction Tuning](https://arxiv.org/abs/2308.12032)